photon-labs/framework/phresco-framework-runner/delivery/README.txt

 ---------------

-HeliOS framework can be run on any platform.
+Phresco framework can be run on any platform.
 It requires Java to be present on the machine.
 Check if JAVA_HOME ( E.g., Dir:\Java\jdk1.6.0_18) is set and Java bin is included in the PATH (Dir:\Java\jdk1.6.0_18\bin).

-Steps to start the HeliOS Framework
+Steps to start the Phresco Framework

 -------------------------------------

 In Windows,

-	1.Unzip HeliOS-build-<version>.zip containing the HeliOS Framework
+	1.Unzip phresco-framework-<version>.zip containing the Phresco Framework
-	2.Open the command prompt and run the batch script , Dir:\HeliOS\HeliOS-framework\bin>start-framework-server.bat to start the framework.
+	2.Open the command prompt and run the batch script , Dir:\phresco-framework\bin>start-framework-server.bat to start the framework.

 In Mac or Linux,

-	1.Unzip HeliOS-build-<version>.zip containing the HeliOS Framework
+	1.Unzip Phresco-build-<version>.zip containing the Phresco Framework
-	2.Open the terminal and run the shell script , i.e., "sh/Users/admin/HeliOS/HeliOS-framework/bin/start-framework-server.sh" to start the framework
+	2.Open the terminal and run the shell script , i.e., "sh/Users/phresco-framework/bin/start-framework-server.sh" to start the framework

 For Android development,